Th3OneAndOnly/Sourc/README.md

 npm link sourc
 ```

+To build it, use `npm run build` 🏗️ and to build the docs use `npm run doc` 📖.

-Next, hack away!
-Thank you so much for making a
+Now, hack away! 🔨 Thank you so much for making a
 contribution, please make a pull request in the repo
 after checking your PR with `contributing.md`.